 Please note that if you get a job and your income increases we will not increase your rent until the next rent review.

-Eastcoast offers tenants a Gardening Grant from time to time.
-This grant, (up to $200.00), is to be used to improve the gardens in the tenant’s home.
-Eastcoast Housing has been offering this for the past 6 years and are very impressed with the results and efforts some tenants have undertaken to make their homes look great.
+Eastcoast offers renters a Gardening Grant from time to time.
+This grant, (up to $200.00), is to be used to improve the gardens in the renter’s home.
+Eastcoast Housing has been offering this for the past 6 years and is very impressed with the results and efforts some renters have undertaken to make their homes look great.